Official websites use .gov

 OSS aids open standards, too:

-With practically no exceptions, successful open standards have OSS implementations.
+With practically no exceptions, successful open standards for software have OSS implementations.

 So, while open systems/open standards are different from open source software, they are complementary and can work well together.